 Also, according to the 2022 Javelin Strategy Annual Identity Fraud Study, Identity Theft Losses Totaled $52 billion, affecting 42 Million U.S. Adults in 2021.

-As businesses incorporate information security into their business plans and consumers look for ways to prevent identity theft, in 2023, businesses need to protect themselves, their employees, customers, revenues, and profits.
+As businesses incorporate information security into their business plans and consumers look for ways to prevent identity theft, businesses need to protect themselves, their employees, customers, revenues, and profits.

 Cybercriminals have always been motivated by the prospect of stealing both money and information.
 2023 will undoubtedly see an increase in financially motivated cyber-attacks on personnel and businesses.
 Here are the most common cybercrimes both people and companies will likely face in 2023.